Taganak Island: History

-President Elpidio Quirino spent two hours on 22 May 1951 visiting Taganak Island.
+On October 16, 1947, the British North Borneo government officially handed over the offshore lands of Borneo—Taganak, Bakkungan, Bayaua, Sibauang, and Lihiman Islands—to the Philippines.
+The unveiling of the marker on Taganak Island on June 26, 1948, was attended by M.G.
+Combe, representing Great Britain, former President Diosdado Macapagal for the Philippines, Princess Tarhata Kiram for the Sultanate, and Governor Capt.
+Kalingalan Caluang, son of Panglima Caluang, for Sulu.
+Capt.
+Kalingalan Caluang was one of the "fighting 21" of Sulu and a founder of Ansarul Islam, alongside Domocao Alonto, Rashid Lucman, Salipada Pendatun, Hamid Kamlian, Udtog Matalam, and Atty.
+Macapantun Abbas Jr.President Elpidio Quirino spent two hours on 22 May 1951 visiting Taganak Island.
 The President visited the marker on the spot where the Philippine flag was raised during the ceremonies at the turnover by the British of the administration of the Turtle Islands to the Philippine government.
 He also inspected the deposits of turtle eggs whose collection and sale had since been undertaken by the Philippine Government, and looked into the island’s main industry — copra.
 The President also visited the second biggest island in the group, Baguan, where most of the turtle eggs are gathered.
 He spent here another hour inspecting the turtle egg industry.

+On 8 November 1962 the then-Mayor of Taganak, Timbayan Anam, fled 18 mi to Sandakan on a kumpit with his family and five policemen, including the chief of police, following an apparent attack by 20 men.
+The Sandakan police alerted the Philippine military at Bongao.

 At a time of increased tension between Philippines and Malaysia, the presence of Philippine troops on Taganak Island was cited as threatening in a 1968 speech made in the Malaysian parliament by Prime Minister of Malaysia, Tunku Abdul Rahman.
 In the aftermath of strained relations between the Philippines and Malaysia in 2013 when many Filipinos were being deported from Sabah, approximately 400 Filipinos from Sabah became briefly stranded on the island.